 A loss of enjoyment means you no longer enjoy activities you once enjoyed before.
 For example, if a child played sports before he suffered a concussion, he might not be able to play sports anymore.

 We Will Be

 You All The Way

-Handles Negotiation, Mediation, and Litigation
+Handling Negotiation, Mediation, and Litigation

-We have the experience and training to negotiate potential settlements with the responsible party’s insurance company.
+Our Columbus personal injury lawyers have the experience and training to negotiate potential settlements with the responsible party’s insurance company.
 Negotiating settlements before trial can save you money and stress.

-Offers Legal Advice and Counsel
+Offer Legal Advice and Counsel

-Builds Your Claim
+Build Your Claim

 Our team may interview witnesses, get a copy of your police report, and visit the scene of your accident.
 In some cases, we even work with experts to strengthen your claim.

 Additionally, we calculate your losses to assign a monetary value to your case.